Tips from a Pro on Crate Training a Puppy

 Follow these steps:

-• Start with short periods of crate time while you are at home, gradually increasing the duration as your puppy becomes more comfortable
+• It is best to begin with short intervals of time in the crate (be sure to do this while you are at home and away), with a slow and gradual increase in the duration as your puppy becomes more comfortable

 • Include routines where your puppy is placed in the crate while you engage in calm activities nearby to build a sense of security